Kaappaan: Plot

 Kathiravan "Kathir" is an organic farmer in Thanjavur who secretly works for the country's military intelligence.
 The SPG asks him to help protect the PM during his visit to London after a captured terrorist reveals a plot to assassinate him.
 Kathir identifies and shoots the suspect.
 Anjali, who mistakes Kathir for the assassin, tries to follow him, but he tricks her into getting drunk and loses her.
-Varma goes to India and discovers that the Pakistan army killed the Indian soldiers in Kashmir.
-Rajan Mahadev, a business tycoon and a public figure, meets Varma to discuss ways of retaliation.
+Varma goes to India and discovers that the Pakistan army killed Indian soldiers in Baramulla District in Kashmir.Rajan Mahadev, a business tycoon and public figure, meets Varma to discuss ways of retaliation.

-Joseph, Kathir's co-worker and friend, gets a death threat during Joseph and Priya's wedding anniversary celebration.
+Joseph Selvaraj, Kathir's co-worker and friend, gets a death threat during Joseph and Priya's wedding anniversary celebration.
 Suddenly, a sniper kills his pet cat.
 Kathir and Joseph try to track the killer, but he diverts them by murdering the sniper with a small bomb blast and escapes.
 Varma goes to Kashmir to speak to the public, but a mysterious caller interferes with the communication system of the SPG and alerts them to a bomb on the stage where Varma is speaking.
 Kathir discovers the bomb and throws it away.
 However, the caller uses the distraction to detonate another bomb in Varma's car, killing him.
-After Varma's death, there is a struggle for the position of the next PM, but Varma's advisor chooses his son, Abhi, to prevent a political divide.
+After Varma's death, there is a struggle for the position of the next PM, but Varma's advisor chooses his son, Abhishek, to prevent a political divide.

-Kathir gets suspended for failing to protect the Prime Minister.
+Kathir gets suspended for failing to protect the PM.
 He discovers evidence that links their friend Ranjith, a disgraced double agent, to the killer.
-Ranjith seeks revenge on Varma and the SPG for his arrest, which led to his family's suicide.
+Ranjith seeks revenge on Kathir and the SPG for his arrest, which led to his family's suicide.
 In addition, farmers are protesting against the construction of mines in Thanjavur, which are destroying their crops.
-Abhishek plans to close the mines, but Mahadev, the owner, opposes his decision, resulting in a political conflict.
+Abhishek plans to close the mines, but Mahadev, the owner, opposes the decision, resulting in a political conflict.
 Despite security warnings, Abhishek takes Anjali out for her birthday, and there is an assassination attempt on him that injures Anjali.
 Joseph dies while trying to save Abhishek.
-Kathir gets angry at Abhishek for going outside with no security.
+Kathir gets angry at Abhishek for going outside without security.